directory-pipeline

 Quick start

-# One-time calibration steps for a new collection type — generates OCR and NER prompts that will work for any item with the same entry structure
+# One-time calibration for a new collection type — generates OCR and NER

-# "--extract" Automated shortcut — produces entries CSV + browsable HTML explorer for any subsequent volumes in the same series
+# Automated run — produces the entries CSV + browsable HTML explorer

 --ner-prompt output/ldpd_11290437_000/ner_prompt.md

 Requires GEMINI_API_KEY.
 Can run on the free tier — no billing required for collections up to ~150 pages.
+Flex inference (~50% cheaper API calls, 1–15 min latency per request, best-effort availability) is on by default; pass --no-flex for time-sensitive runs.

 What you get